gramyareddy/Entity-Normalisation/README.txt

 This obviously doesnt work for all cases , especially if the entity (organisation name or location) is not there in Spacy's KB .
-Have attached a test report of the few cases I was able to test.
-I had work yesterday as World Cup is coming and KT is pending a bit.
-Besides, I had to learn basics of NLP to understand and then design this.
-Please let me know your feedback.